mr-nart/Kingmaker/Minor Locations/Settlements, Large/Restov.md

 [[Brevic Noble Houses#House Surtova]]'s satellite base of operations in Restov.

 ## Birchwood Hall  (8)
-The two-story lodge serving as the hub for the local branch of the Pathfinder Society.
-Though these headquarters see little use, they do still maintain a sporadic schedule of lectures.
+The two-story lodge serving as the hub for the local branch of the [[Pathfinder Society]].
+Though these headquarters see little use at this point, they do still maintain a sporadic schedule of lectures.

-Notable members include:
-- **Jubilost Narthropple** -- gnome, "noted historian and mapmaker"
-- **Negant Warthropple** -- gnome, "assistant adjutant venture-captain pro tempore"

 ## Restov Trading House (14)
 A trading house blessed by Abadar.